Filtrations of Tope Spaces of Oriented Matroids: Introduction

 \subsection{Acknowledgement}

 Both authors were supported by the Trond Mohn Foundation project ``Algebraic and Topological Cycles in Complex and Tropical Geometries'', and acknowledge the support of the Centre for Advanced Study (CAS) in Oslo, Norway, which funded and hosted the Young CAS research project ``Real Structures in Discrete, Algebraic, Symplectic, and Tropical Geometries'' during the 2021/2022 and 2022/2023 academic years.

-Both authors thank Nick Proudfoot for pointing out Cordovil algebra as the better-behaved object for Theorem~\ref{mainthm:Z_cosheaf}, and Graham Denham for providing helpful references.
-CHY was also supported by the Ministry of Science and Technology of Taiwan project MOST 113-2115-M-A49-004-MY2; he would like to thank Henry Tsang for the numerous conversations and Galen Dorpalen-Barry for the discussion on this project.
+Both authors thank Nick Proudfoot for pointing out Cordovil algebra as the better-behaved object for Theorem~\ref{mainthm:Z_cosheaf}, and Graham Denham for providing helpful references; they are also grateful to the anonymous referee whose comments and suggestions helped us to improve this paper.
+CHY was also supported by the Danish National Research Foundation project DNRF151 and the Ministry of Science and Technology of Taiwan project MOST 113-2115-M-A49-004-MY2 during his affiliation to the University of Copenhagen and National Yang Ming Chiao Tung University, respectively; he would like to thank Henry Tsang for the numerous conversations, Galen Dorpalen-Barry for the discussion on this project, and Basile Coron for the explanation on connections with operad theory.